ianm8/HySSB/README.md

 # Circuit Description

 The HySSB is a single conversion superhet with an IF of ~11.06MHz.
 There are 3 bandpass filters at 3KHz, 2.4KHz and 400Hz.
 The spectrum display is implemented using a quadrature sampling detector (QSD) after the first mixer and before the crystal filter.
 A 6db resistive splitter routes the signal to the crystal filter and the QSD.
 The QSD operates at 4 times the BFO frequency.
 The I and Q outputs of the QSD are sampled by the ADC in the Pi Pico microcontroller at 250Khz (interleaved).
-The uC performes a 1024 point complex FFT from which the magnitude of the signal is used to generate the sprectum and waterfall display.
+The uC performs a 1024 point complex FFT from which the magnitude of the signal is used to generate the sprectrum and waterfall display.

 # Some Pics